AP FACT CHECK: Unraveling the mystery of whether cows fart

 WASHINGTON (AP) — Let’s clear the air about cow farts.

 In the climate change debate, some policymakers seem to be bovine flatulence deniers.

 This became apparent in the fuss over the Green New Deal put forward by some liberal Democrats.
-More precisely, the fuss over an information sheet issued by the plan’s advocates.
+More precisely, the fuss over an information sheet by the plan’s advocates.

 With tongue in cheek or foot in mouth, depending on whom you ask, the statement’s authors said that despite the plan’s proposals for strong limits on emissions over a decade, “we aren’t sure that we’ll be able to fully get rid of farting cows and airplanes that fast.”

 Airplanes don’t fart.
 But cows?

 Exasperated by merciless mocking from Republicans on this matter, Democratic Sen. Debbie Stabenow of Michigan lectured the Senate majority leader, Mitch McConnell, on the floor of the chamber last month.